wrightben/texas-holdem/README.md

 ### Purpose

-I'm interested in how people make decisions in poker, the stock market, etc. Relatively few domains include financial consequences, are popular, and produce data for analysis, which is what I'm using this code for.
+I'm interested in how people make decisions in poker and the stock market.
+My theory is poker betting is primarily influenced by colloquial play instead of mathematical play.

-#### Theory

-Poker betting is heavily influenced by colloquial play, not mathematical play.

 ### Use